eikenb/terminal-colors/README.md

 It also works as a utility for converting between 256 and 88 color values.

-In Debian you can install this via...
-`$ apt-get colortest-python`
+In Debian you can install this via... `$ apt-get install colortest-python` http://packages.debian.org/source/colortest-python
-http://packages.debian.org/source/colortest-python